Banking Regulation 2025

 Licence Application Process

-The licensing window is open on-tap, and the applications can be submitted in the prescribed form to the RBI at any point of time.
+The licensing window is open on-tap, and the applications can be submitted in the prescribed form to the RBI at any time.

-The RBI assesses whether the applicant meets the eligibility criteria laid down in the On-Tap Guidelines (as described below).
+The RBI then assesses whether the applicant meets the eligibility criteria laid down in the On-Tap Guidelines.

-Following this, the application is referred to a Standing External Advisory Committee (SEAC) set up by the RBI.
+Following this, the application is referred to a Standing External Advisory Committee (the “SEAC”) set up by the RBI.
 The SEAC comprises of eminent persons with experience in banking, financial sector and other relevant areas.
 The tenure of the SEAC is three years.
-The SEAC has the right to call for more information as well as have discussions with any applicant/s and seek clarification on any issue as may be required by it.
+The SEAC has the right to call for more information as well as have discussions with any applicant(s) and seek clarification on any issue as may be required by it.

 Some of the key requirements under the On-Tap Guidelines include the following.